Judiciary of Michigan

 The judiciary of Michigan is defined under the Michigan Constitution, law, and regulations as part of the Government of Michigan.
 The court system consists of the Michigan Supreme Court, the Michigan Court of Appeals as the intermediate appellate court, the circuit courts and district courts as the two primary trial courts, and several administrative courts and specialized courts.
 The Supreme Court administers all the courts.
 The Michigan Supreme Court consists of seven members who are elected on non-partisan ballots for staggered eight-year terms, while state appellate court judges are elected to terms of six years and vacancies are filled by an appointment by the governor, and circuit court and district court judges are elected to terms of six years.

 Courts

 The court system consists of the Michigan Supreme Court, the Michigan Court of Appeals as the intermediate appellate court; the circuit courts, district courts, and probate courts as the primary trial courts; and several administrative courts and specialized courts.

 Supreme Court

 The Supreme Court hears appeals from the Court of Appeals and administers all of the courts.
 The Michigan Supreme Court consists of seven members.
 The Supreme Court has original jurisdiction only in narrow circumstances, but holds appellate jurisdiction over the entire state judicial system.
+The state Supreme Court makes decisions via a majority.
+The court was founded in 1835.